apigee/api-platform-samples/README.md

 You can deploy all of the samples to your organization at once using a simple setup script provided in this distribution.

-1. Update the file `/setup/setenv.sh` with settings for your Apigee Edge account.
+1. Update the file `/setup/setenv.sh` with settings for your Apigee account.

 2. Run `deploy_all.sh`